for Healthcare Education

 - PSY 111 and one higher-level PSY course

-* BMZ is a cross-listed course offered by the Departments of Botany, Microbiology, and Zoology.
+* BIO/MBI is a cross-listed course offered by the Departments of Biology and Microbiology.

 † Class not accepted by every PA program.